muccg/yabi/docs/installation/apache.rst

 Prerequisites
 -------------

 There are build requirements on Linux systems that you may need.
-These commands will install them:
+These commands will install them on the Centos system that we are using for an example:

-``sudo yum install python-setuptools python-devel gcc openssl-devel.x86_64 postgresql84-devel httpd mod_wsgi rsync`` ``sudo yum install postgresql-devel libevent-devel openldap-devel sqlite-devel glibc-devel openssl-devel``
+``sudo yum install python-setuptools python-devel gcc openssl-devel.x86_64 postgresql84-devel httpd mod_wsgi rsync``

+``sudo yum install postgresql-devel libevent-devel openldap-devel sqlite-devel glibc-devel openssl-devel``

 ``sudo easy_install Mercurial pip virtualenv``